ChrstphrHll/npc_gen/students/Valygar Lyklor.md

 ---
 ### Description
 - 2nd year Firbolg Cleric in Burk
-- frizzy white hair that's put back in a short pony tail, Pale Blue eyes, and Pale Green skin
+- long straight auburn hair that's plain, Pale Blue eyes, and Pale Green skin
 - Is Invulnerable and Assertive, and has Responsibility as their ideal

 ### Organizations